GreenJamesDev/RsMapper/README.md

 ![](https://i.imgur.com/rNrQvSC.png)

 ## Features
-_All features listed below are in the beta 0.1.0.0 release._

-### Custom Parts
+### Custom Parts and Modpacks
-Easily add custom components through the components.json file.
-Even modded blocks can be represented in RsMapper!
+Custom components can be created directly from within RsMapper using the modpack creator.
+Modpacks can be easily installed from .rsmp Modpack files.

 ### Automatically Check for Updates
 Once installed, you'll never have to manually visit the download page again just to update the program!